Brighton: Retail and shopping

-Brighton is well known for the great shopping, with a high number of independent shops, which add to the character of the city.
+Brighton is well known for its high number of independent shops, which add to the character of the city.

 Walking from Brighton station towards the seafront, first, is the North Laine area, stretching from Trafalgar Street, Kensington Gardens, Sydney Street, Gardner Street and Bond Street and is mostly pedestrianised.
-The North Laine area is a retail, leisure and the residential area immediately north of the Lanes.
+It is a retail, leisure and the residential area immediately north of the Lanes.
 Its name derives from the Anglo-Saxon "Laine" meaning "fields", although the misnomer "North Lanes" is often used to describe the area.
 The North Laine contains a mix of businesses dominated by cafés, bars, theatres, and over 400 shops independent and avant-garde shops including an erotic shop and indoor flea markets.

 The Lanes which is characterised by a labyrinth of narrow alleyways form a retail, leisure and residential area near the seafront, following the street pattern of the original fishing village.
 The Lanes contain predominantly clothing stores, jewellers, antique shops, restaurants and pubs.

 Churchill Square is a shopping centre with a floor space of 470000 ft2 and over 80 shops, several restaurants and 1,600 car-parking spaces.
 It was built in the 1960s as an open-air, multi-level pedestrianised shopping centre, but was rebuilt and enlarged in 1998 and is no longer open-air.
 Further retail areas include Western Road and London Road, the latter of which is undergoing extensive regeneration in the form of new housing and commercial properties.

 There are two weekly flea market / bootfairs in Brighton on Sunday mornings, one at Brighton Marina on the top open-air level of the carpark, and another at Brighton Racecourse.